wavemotion-dave/MicroDS/README.md

 different naming conventions) and it must be placed in the same directory as the emulator or else /roms/bios

 Optionally you can include MCX.BIN or MCX.ROM (CRC32 of 11202e4b) for MCX-128 emulation.

+Optionally you can include ALICE4K.ROM (CRC32 of f876abe9) for Alice 4K emulation.

 Loading Games :
 -----------------------